-A local brass band plays during the day and there are evening shows at the Palais de l’Europe.
-There are various guided tours (of a jam factory and the lemon grove for instance), and the chance to visit the gardens of the Palais Carnolès which has the largest collection of citrus fruit in Europe: from grapefruit trees to kumquats, mandarin orange to clementine trees.
+Local bands play during the day and there are evening shows at the Palais de l’Europe.
+There are various guided tours (of a jam factory and the lemon grove, for instance), and the chance to visit the gardens of the Palais Carnolès, which has the largest collection of citrus fruit in Europe, from grapefruit trees to kumquats.

 Some of the events are free, but you need to buy tickets to see the parades.
-See their website for more information.
+See the website for more information.

-One of the Cote d'Azur resorts, Menton has a blissful climate.
-It's surrounded by mountains which give a magnificent backdrop and is right on the border with Italy.
+A popular stop along the Côte d'Azur, Menton has a blissful, warm climate.
+It's surrounded by mountains, offering it a stunning backdrop, and is right on the border of Italy.

-The Maria Serena Villa and Gardens is on the seafront.
-Built in 1880, the villa has surrounding tropical and sub-tropical gardens as well as palm trees and cycas trees.
+- The Maria Serena Villa and Gardens: Built in 1880, this seafront villa has surrounding tropical and sub-tropical gardens as well as palm trees and cycas trees.

-The Botanical Gardens of the Val Rahmeh is another garden full of exotic plants and trees, particularly from Japan and South America.
+- The Botanical Gardens of the Val Rahmeh: There are tons of exotic plants and trees here, particularly from Japan and South America.
 Among the 700 different species is the rare Sophora Toromiro, the mythic and sacred tree of Easter Island.
-It was an Englishman, one Lord Percy Radcliffe, a former Governor of Malta, who started the garden in 1905.